Samsung Galaxy Note 9 review: top smartphone, but ...

 Conclusion

-The Samsung Galaxy Note 9 is the best Note and the best smartphone Samsung has ever made.
-But I have one Problem with it.
-It doesn't really offer a lot of things that I couldn't get on other, mostly even cheaper, smartphones.
-For example, the battery life is a lot worse than for example the OnePlus 6T or my Honor 8X.
-In addition, the everyday performance in particular is only on the same level as my Honor 8X.
-And that's quite a shame since the Note 9 costs a whole lot more money.
-For example, the display and the speakers with Dolby Atmos are breathtaking.
-Samsung fans will definitely be delighted with the Galaxy Note 9.
-Everyone else is better off with a OnePlus 6T or similar device.
+The Samsung Galaxy Note 9 is the best Note and the best smartphone that Samsung has ever made.
+But I have a problem with it.
+It doesn't really offer many things that I couldn't get from another, usually even cheaper, smartphone.
+For example, the battery life is a lot worse than that of the OnePlus 6T or my Honor 8X.
+In addition, the everyday performance in particular is only on the same level as that of my Honor 8X.
+And that's a shame, because the Note 9 costs a lot more money.
+But the display and the speakers with Dolby Atmos are breathtaking.
+Samsung fans will definitely have a lot of fun with the Galaxy Note 9.
+Everyone else is better off with a OnePlus 6T or a similar device.

 Prices and availability